chadstewart/you-go-backend-project/misc/design-decisions/design-decisions.md

 I ended up using Sharp for image processing.
 This choice was mainly because I heard that it was one of if not the most popular JS library for image processing and manipulation so it felt like an easy choice.

+For logging, I ended up going with Winston because it was one of the more popular logging frameworks for Node.
+Admittedly I don't have too much knowledge here and so I just went with the best recommendation.

 ## Endpoint Design

 I chose to split the endpoints rather than have a single image endpoint.
 I personally like to be more explicit when I'm coding and will always choice an implementation if I feel it helps with clarity.
 As opposed to building out a mechanism to choose the different alterations, I figured having the endpoints labeled explicitly would be clearer for other devs using the service.
 I also feel like the structure of the controller is a bit cleaner but that could be just me.
 For right now, that endpoints only accept image/jpeg and image/png mostly to keep things simple.
 Each endpoint will handle validating it's own parameters before attempting to get and decode the base64 string.
 The endpoints take a json object where the image data is sent and all the necessary parameters are defined.
 Honestly, I did this because it made the whole thing simple to implement and I was very use to constructing objects properly so I felt more comfortable staying in that realm.